designstem/projects/tattoo/index.md

 <f-slider set="ph" :value=7 :to=14 integer title="ph: "  style="padding: calc(var(--content-padding)/2) 0" />

 _When designing your indicator, you may need to consider the visibility of the color change.
-How accurate is the information offered by the color change?_
+How accurately does the color change offer the information?_

 <div style="display: flex">